What is anaphylaxis?

 Removing the trigger for anaphylaxis is not always possible, but may involve, for example:

 Removing the stinger from a bee sting.
-Early removal is more important than removal method.
+Early removal is more important than how the sting is removed.

 Rinsing mouth to remove traces of a food allergen.
-Attempts to make a person vomit after food-induced anaphylaxis are not recommended.
+However, attempts to make a person vomit after an anaphylactic reaction triggered by a food allergy can lead to other severe problems.
+This is therefore not recommended.

 Cardiopulmonary resuscitation (CPR)